"We travel not to escape life, but for life not to escape us." - anonymous

 • The island is 10 km (6 miles) wide and 25 km (15 miles) long, and is about 82 km (50 miles) north of Amsterdam.

 • Getting there: The (TESO) ferry runs frequently and takes only 20 minutes for the crossing from Den Helder in North Holland.
-If you'd rather travel without a car, you can take the train from the Amsterdam central station to the harbor town of Den Helder in 1 hour and 15 minutes.
+You can take a train from Amsterdam Central to Den Helder in 1 hour and 15 minutes if you don't want to drive.

 13. DOMINICA, CARIBBEAN